pwilli23/Fandom_Cash/README.md

 ---
 ## Next Steps / Future Ideas

- - Marketing Plan
+ - We will create a marketing plan:
+    1. Target market
+    2. Product line expansion
+    3. Competition

- - Established User Interface
+- We will establish a User Interface:
+    1. Allow users to navigate easily
+    2. Provide informative feedback
+    3. Design dialog to yield closure

 - Expand on Voting and other privileges that go with being a Super Pass Fan!

 ---